Jefferson Park, Los Angeles: History

+In 2005, the Star Dairy Farmhouse was condemned by the city as a nuisance.
+Built in 1887, it had fallen into disrepair.
+After years of restoration, in 2014 it received a preservation award from the Los Angeles Conservancy.
+The Conservancy stated: "The farmhouse is now the oldest remaining house in the West Adams neighborhood of Jefferson Park, and the last link to the area’s agricultural history."

-In September 1998, the "Jefferson Park Gateway Monument" was unveiled at the corner of Crenshaw Boulevard and Jefferson Boulevard.
-According to then-councilman Nate Holden, the project was a sign of the ongoing revitalization of the area.
-In 2014, the Los Angeles Times reported that "once-struggling neighborhoods" like Jefferson Park were now experiencing soaring home prices as young professionals were purchasing the Craftsman homes in the community and new shops and restaurants were opening up.
+In 2014, the Los Angeles Times reported that "once-struggling neighborhoods"like Jefferson Park were now experiencing soaring home prices as young professionals were purchasing the American Craftsman homes in the community and new shops and restaurants were opening up.

 Geography

 According to the city of Los Angeles and the Los Angeles Times, Jefferson Park is bounded by Adams Boulevard on the north, Exposition Boulevard on the south, Crenshaw Boulevard on the west and Western Avenue on the east.
+Jefferson Park is bounded by West Adams, West Adams Terrace, Adams-Normandie, Crenshaw, University Park, Leimert Park, and Exposition Park neighborhoods, as well as the greater USC campus.

-It became an official city neighborhood in 1988, with then-mayor Tom Bradley attending the event.
+It was designated an official city neighborhood in 1988, with then-mayor Tom Bradley attending the event.
 Neighborhood signs are installed along Jefferson Boulevard and Exposition Boulevard.